FOREX-ECB's Visco helps euro recover, eyes on Fed

 * Trend still bearish a week after ECB kicked off QE program

-* Easing speculation weighs on Swedish crown (Adds more comment, updates prices)
+* Easing speculation weighs on Swedish crown (Updates after start of European trade, changes dateline from previous SYDNEY/TOKYO)

 By Patrick Graham

-LONDON, March 16 (Reuters) - The euro found a foothold against the dollar on Monday, bolstered by concerns expressed by Italy’s central bank governor about the pace of its fall to 12-year lows as the European Central Bank launched quantitative easing.
+LONDON, March 16 (Reuters) - The euro found a foothold in early European deals on Monday, bolstered by concerns expressed by Italy’s central bank governor about the pace of its fall as the European Central Bank launched quantitative easing.

 Ignazio Visco, also a member of the ECB Governing Council, told a conference on Saturday that the euro had weakened faster than expected since the ECB first hinted at the programme of money-printing last year.